cfers/sexplorer/README.md

 # sexplorer
-sexy explorer? no, it is a simple explorer for windows!
+sexy explorer? no, it is a simple explorer!